zinebmalty/Delivery-Reliabilty-Profitability-Risk-Analysis/README.md

 **Note:** SQL queries used for data cleaning and analysis are available in the `/sql` folder.
 ## Analyze Phase

-The analysis focuses on key delivery-related metrics to identify patterns of late deliveries and evaluate performance across regions, shipping modes, and product categories over the period 2015–2017.
+The analysis focuses on key delivery-related metrics to identify patterns of late deliveries and evaluate performance over the period 2015–2017.

-### Key Insights

-- Out of approximately 178K orders, 54.81% are delivered late, while only 17.84% are delivered on time and 23.05% arrive early (advanced).
-- The cancellation rate remains very low, indicating strong customer retention despite service delays.

-**Insight:** This highlights a significant imbalance in delivery performance, where late deliveries dominate the system.

-- Late delivery rates remain relatively stable across 2015–2017, showing no significant improvement over time.

-- Central Africa records one of the highest delay rates (~57.96%), consistently across the three-year period, highlighting persistent regional inefficiencies.

-- First Class shipping shows the highest exposure to delays across all three years, indicating underperformance of premium shipping services.

 ### Shipping Performance Gap